- Research & Media

 Each year, the Real Estate Association plans an international study trip to learn more about diverse and emerging real estate markets.
-The 2015 trip was to Hong Kong and Shanghai.
-Past destinations have included South Africa, China (Guangzhou and Shenzhen) and Singapore, Bogotá, Colombia and Mexico City, Mexico, China (Beijing and Hong Kong), Brazil (2013), China (Shanghai and Hong Kong), Mexico, Brazil (2010), South Africa, London, England, and Berlin, Germany.
-International trips are co-sponsored by the Paul Milstein Center for Real Estate and the Jerome A. Chazen Institute of International Business.
+The 2018 trip was to Hong Kong and Shanghai.
+Past destinations have included South Africa, China (Guangzhou and Shenzhen) and Singapore, Bogotá, Colombia and Mexico City, Mexico, China (Beijing and Hong Kong), Brazil, China (Shanghai and Hong Kong), Mexico, Brazil, South Africa, London, England, and Berlin, Germany.
+International trips are co-sponsored by the Paul Milstein Center for Real Estate and the Jerome A. Chazen Institute for International Business.